Trading strategy 4H Box Breakout

 In theory, this is true, but in reality, a successful trader spends more time at his desk than any of you would spend in an office in your life.
 Not to mention the psychological stress and insomnia that can torment you at night due to the fact that you may lose money.

-Since the strategy is based on a range that is built on a Japanese candlestick, you can easily apply the strategy on any currency pair.
-So, now let’s move on from superficial words to practice.
+Simply put, we'll trade the first four-hour candlestick to close on Monday.
+Since the strategy is based on a range constructed using a Japanese candlestick, you can easily apply it to any currency pair.

-If you are constantly at the computer, then open a buy order if the price breaks the upper limit, and you should enter a sell order if the price breaks the lower limit of the box.
-The stop order must be placed beyond the opposite border of the box.
+4H Box BreakoutOnce you've formed a box, you should trade on a breakout of the upper or lower border.
+If you're constantly at your computer, open a buy order if the price breaks the upper border, and a sell order if the price breaks the lower border.

-The profit is usually set equal to the size of the box in points.
-Now let’s consider the option of using the 4H Box Breakout trading strategy if you are unable to be at your workplace.
-To do this, two pending orders, buy stop and sell stop, .
+Now let's consider applying the 4H Box Breakout trading strategy if you're unable to be at your desk.
+To implement this trading strategy, we'll use two pending orders: buy stop and sell stop .

-Therefore, many traders practice closing positions to achieve three goals.
-The first profit is placed at the distance of a box, the second at a distance of two boxes, and the third at a distance of three boxes from the price.
-In simple words, profit is 1 -20 points, profit is 40 points, profit is 3 - 60 points from the entry point.
-Thus, you have the opportunity to squeeze maximum profit from the market with minimal risks.
-An example of placing orders with targets is shown in the picture below:
+In simple terms, profit 1 is 20 points, profit 2 is 40 points, and profit 3 is 60 points from the entry point.
+This way, you can maximize profits from the market with minimal risk.
+An example of placing orders with targets is shown in the image below:

-However, as the practice of many traders has shown, if a buy stop order is triggered, then the opposite pending order should be removed, because if the price starts to jump sharply, then there is a high probability that the second order will also be triggered.
-As a result, you may just end up with a regular lock, or even worse, catch two stop orders.
+If we consider the strategy in its original form, when one pending order is triggered, the second is not deleted.
+However, as many traders have shown, if a buy stop order is triggered, the opposite pending order should be removed, as if the price starts to jump sharply, there's a high chance the second order will also be triggered.

-Therefore, when one of the orders is triggered, the second one should be deleted immediately.
-Thank you for your attention and good luck trading with the 4H Box Breakout strategy!
+As a result, you could simply end up with a regular stop loss or, even worse, two stop orders.
+Therefore, when one order is triggered, the second should be deleted immediately.
+Thank you for your attention, and happy trading with the 4H Box Breakout strategy!